hiiamtin/go-vs-java/docs/json_payloads_spec.md

 # JSON Payload Specifications

 ## Overview
-This document defines the JSON payload structures that will be used across all four POC applications for API testing and performance benchmarking.
+This document defines JSON payload structures that will be used across all four POC applications for API testing and performance benchmarking.

+**Enhanced Features:**
+- All payloads now support correlation ID header tracing
+- Validated in both Gin and Fiber Go applications
+- Ready for Spring Boot and Quarkus implementation
+- Enhanced error handling and validation requirements

 ## Payload 1: LargeJSON
 Used for API 2 (`POST /json`) to test JSON parsing/serialization performance with complex data structures.